-During this weird time we’re in, many of us will have to find ways to scratch the travel itch.
+During this weird time we’re emerging from, many of us have had to find ways to scratch the travel itch.
 Nothing can come close to the heady combination of sights, sounds, smells, encounters with locals of a different culture and finding seeds of the familiar among a sea of novelty.
 But we can visit national parks and cool museums… virtually.
 We can check out live webcams of some of the great places we might have been visiting in person.
 We can work on our foreign languages.
 And we can cook.
 I wanted to share one (well, two) of my favorite recipes from one of my favorite trips.
 Back in 2018, I was selected as a G Adventures Ambassador of Change, and in that capacity, I got to go on one of their fantastic trips to Sri Lanka.
 I’d always wanted to go there; my dad had spent time there decades ago on Project HOPE, and my sister spent her Peace Corps years there and ended up marrying a Sri Lankan man she met during that time.
 So I couldn’t resist adding time onto my trip to meet my brother-in-law’s wonderful family.
 Among the many aspects of Sri Lanka that captured my heart was the FOOD!
 Sooooo good.
 Every curry was better than the last.
 My best hope of being able to master anything Sri Lankan in the kitchen was to start with the ubiquitous bread and the delicious coconut accompaniment that I loved.
 I’ve been so happy to share this with my family and friends back here in the U.S., and it really is quite simple to make!
 I encourage you to try, and in doing so, bring a little bit of Sri Lanka to you, right there in your own home.

 Recipe: Sri Lankan Coconut Roti (serve with sambol, recipe follows)

 *** NOTE: must leave at least one hour to let dough rest before cooking ***